OSULZER/energie-steiermark-flex-to-mqtt/README.md

-A simple Python script that crawls e-steiermark.com to extract the current price per kWh and sends the data to a specified MQTT server.
+A simple Python script that crawls e-steiermark.com to extract the current price per kWh for the Flex tarif and sends the data to a specified MQTT server.
 In this example, the data is posted to a Home Assistant topic.